Since 1924, History Colorado has appointed a historian to work with the organization to preserve, interpret, and share Colorado’s past.

 Wei is a professor of history at the University of Colorado Boulder.
 He is editor-in-chief of the online Colorado Encyclopedia and has held various national and international fellowships.
 His work focuses primarily on modern China, with research interests in Asian Americans.
 His latest book, Asians in Colorado: A History of Persecution and Perseverance in the Centennial State, was a finalist for the 2017 Colorado Authors’ League Award for General Nonfiction.
 He was a lead advisor on the Zoom In exhibit in 2016–2017, and is currently working on a book featuring the 100 objects from Zoom In.

 Dr. Nicki Gonzales is an associate professor of history at Regis University.
 Her research interests include the American Southwest; the Chicano Movement in Colorado; Chicano social, political, legal, and environmental activism; and the history of land grant communities.
 She has served as an advisor for History Colorado’s exhibits El Movimiento: The Chicano Movement in Colorado and Zoom In: The Centennial State in 100 Objects.
+Dr. Gonzales is History Colorado's appointee to the Colorado Geographic Naming Advisory Board established by Governor Polis in July 2020.

 Dr. Thomas J. Noel is a professor of history and the director of Public History, Preservation & Colorado Studies at the University of Colorado Denver.
 Known as “Dr. Colorado,” Noel has written numerous books and articles about the state and serves as a tour guide for History Colorado.
 His courses at CU Denver include regional history (Colorado, Denver, and the US West), historic preservation, heritage tourism, and the National Park Service, and classes on Colorado industries like mining and railroads.
 He is coauthor of Colorado: A History of the Centennial State.